 For our first try we blanched the broccoli, which was definitely not a good idea.
-But we persevered and ended up with this Easy Thai-Flavored Raw Broccoli Salad Recipe with Red Onion, Mint, and Peanuts.
-If you're wondering about mint and broccoli together, so did we, but the whole combination really worked.
+But we persevered and ended up with this Easy Thai-Flavored Raw Broccoli Salad with Mint and Peanuts.
+If you’re wondering about mint and broccoli together, so did we, but the whole combination really worked.
 If you like Thai flavors and raw broccoli you must try this salad.
 And if you check the net carbs, and this salad is pretty good for a low-carb salad, enjoy!

-The dressing combines fresh lime juice, fish sauce, Golden Monkfruit Sweetener (affiliate link) or any sweetener you prefer, and a generous pinch of hot pepper flakes.
+- Mix the dressing that combines fresh lime juice, fish sauce, Golden Monkfruit Sweetener (affiliate link) or any sweetener you prefer, and a generous pinch of hot pepper flakes.

-Toss the dried broccoli with the dressing, making sure that all the broccoli flowerets are well-coated with dressing.
-Add the sliced red onion, chopped mint, and chopped peanuts, toss again, and serve.
+- Toss the crisp broccoli with the dressing, making sure all the broccoli is well-coated with dressing.

 More Tasty Salads with Broccoli: